Tampa Tarpons

-The Tampa Tarpons are a Minor League Baseball team of the Florida State League and the Single-A affiliate of the New York Yankees.
-They are located in Tampa, Florida.
-The Tarpons play their home games at George M. Steinbrenner Field, which is also the spring training home of the New York Yankees and incorporates design elements from old Yankee Stadium in the Bronx, including identical field dimensions.
-They competed at the Class A-Advanced level from 1994 to 2020 before being reclassified Low Single-A in 2021.
+The Tampa Tarpons are a Minor League Baseball team of the Florida State League (FSL) and the Single-A affiliate of Major League Baseball's New York Yankees.
+Located in Tampa, Florida, they play their home games at George M. Steinbrenner Field, the Spring Training home of the New York Yankees that incorporates design elements from old Yankee Stadium in the Bronx, including identical field dimensions.
+In 2025, they played home games at an adjacent practice field, Community Field at GMS Field.
+The Tarpons franchise competed at Class A-Advanced level from 1994 to 2020 before being reclassified to Single-A in 2021.
 Since their inception, the club has won five league championships, in 1994, 2001, 2004, 2009, and 2010.

 The club was established in 1994 as the Tampa Yankees and played for 24 seasons under that name.
 Before the 2018 season, the team was rebranded as the "Tampa Tarpons", reviving a name that had been used by an earlier franchise in the FSL for over 30 years.

 History

-Tampa has a long history of amateur and organized baseball, with the first spring training held in the city in 1913 and the Tampa Smokers founded as charter members of the FSL in 1919.
-In anticipation of a potential Major League Baseball expansion team, the original Tampa Tarpons of the FSL relocated in 1988 and Al Lopez Field was demolished soon thereafter.
-However, the expected franchise was eventually awarded to nearby St. Petersburg, leaving Tampa without a professional baseball team or venue.
+Tampa has a long history of amateur and professional baseball.
+The city was one of the first to host spring training in 1913, and the Tampa Smokers were charter members of the FSL when it was established in 1919.
+The original Tampa Tarpons played at Al Lopez Field from 1954 through 1988, mainly as an affiliate of the Cincinnati Reds.
+The club relocated in 1989 and their ballpark was demolished soon thereafter in anticipation of Tampa being awarded a major league expansion team.
+However, the Tampa Bay Devil Rays were instead awarded to nearby St. Petersburg, leaving Tampa without a professional baseball team or venue.

-In 1994, the New York Yankees established a new Class A-Advanced FSL team and placed them in Tampa, replacing their previous Class-A Advanced affiliate, the Prince William Cannons.
-After operating as the Tampa Yankees for 24 seasons, the club was rebranded as the Tarpons in 2018, reviving the name of Tampa's longest-lasting minor league ballclub.
-For the 2021 season, the FSL was reconfigured as a Low Single-A circuit and the Florida State League name was retired, with the circuit being called the Low-A Southeast.
+In 1994, the New York Yankees established a new Class A-Advanced (renamed High-A in 2021) FSL team and placed them in Tampa, replacing their previous Class-A Advanced affiliate, the Prince William Cannons.
+After operating as the Tampa Yankees for 24 seasons, the club was rebranded as the Tampa Tarpons in 2018, reviving the name of Tampa's longest-lasting minor league ballclub.
+For the 2021 season, the FSL was reconfigured as a Low-A circuit, and the Florida State League name was retired, with the circuit being called the Low-A Southeast.
 In 2022, the Low-A Southeast became known as the Florida State League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

 On January 9, 2022, the Yankees announced that Rachel Balkovec has been hired to manage the Tarpons.
 She is the first woman to manage a minor league team affiliated with Major League Baseball.

 Notable major league players to once play for the Tampa Yankees / Tarpons include Aaron Judge, Derek Jeter, Rubén Rivera, Mariano Rivera, David Robertson, Joba Chamberlain, Ian Kennedy, Phil Hughes, Ramiro Mendoza, Tim Raines, Eric Milton, and Luis Sojo.